 What It Is About

 The first phase of the Lending Libraries were built by Merced County Valley Community School students in Steve Macha’s woodshop class.
 Adult students in the Merced County Office of Education Regional Occupational Program are now assisting with the construction of the Lending Libraries while in the Adult ROP Construction Technology class.
-Livingston High school Students in Mr. Zamora’s class have also partnered in building 50 Lending Libraries.
+50 additional Lending Libraries were built in partnership by Livingston High students in Mr. Zamudio’s 2019-2020 woodshop class.

 Lending Libraries have been placed at Merced County migrant camps, area schools, and at homes.
 Check out the locations on a opens in a new window map.